 The American Academy of Pediatrics recommends that young athletes with concussions be evaluated and cleared by a doctor before returning to sports.
 The American Academy of Neurology offers a similar recommendation, and stresses that doctors who clear athletes for return to sports should be trained in managing and assessing sports concussions.

 Because it is difficult to determine when a concussion has fully healed, baseline neurocognitive evaluation is an important tool for assessing whether it is safe for an athlete to return to play.
 Before the sports season starts, each athlete takes a computerized test that measures brain functions, such as memory and reaction time.
 If an athlete later has a concussion, post-injury tests can be compared to the baseline evaluation to measure the severity of the concussion and help doctors monitor healing.

 In addition, pre-season evaluations can help identify athletes who have had previous, unrecognized concussions and who are at risk for repeat concussions.
 For example, past injuries to the face or neck may have been accompanied by an unrecognized concussion.

-In order to get back into the game, most athletes will downplay their symptoms.
-Understanding the long lasting consequences of repeat concussion is an important part of prevention.
+To get back into the game, many athletes will downplay their symptoms.
+Understanding the long-lasting consequences of repeat concussion is an important part of prevention.
 Several medical and sports organizations have recently developed concussion awareness programs for athletes, coaches, and parents.
 These educational programs play a critical role in helping to recognize concussions and prevent repeat injury.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.